Silent Vibrations: Embracing Sound in Yoga

 Either way you take it in.. we can use sound to bring positivity, calm and concentration to our daily practices, both yogic and not.

 Outside of yoga classes, there are whole practices associated with channeling energy from sound, including a vast array of ancient sound healing practices across cultures.
 Sound Healing sessions, also called sound baths, are best described as group meditative concerts led by a sound therapist.
 These therapists make use of a wide variety of instruments in these sessions: Tibetan singing bowls, gongs, tuning forks, chanting, you name it.
 At one session I participated in, the therapist had seven singing bowls all individually tuned to frequencies of each chakra.
 As he rang the bowls, we all chanted different mantras to these notes with the intention of releasing any blockages through vibration.
 Each person experiences the sessions differently — you may have some profound epiphany, or you might have just spent $30 for a unique experience.
 I came out of the session feeling deeply relaxed, almost even spaced-out, then went home and slept for 10 hours straight because I was in such a peaceful state.
-Either way you take it in, it’s clear that sound influences your mental state, and we can use it to bring positivity, calm and concentration to our daily practices, both yogic and not.
+Either way it’s clear that sound affects your mental state, and we can use it to bring positivity, calm and concentration to our daily practices, both yogic and not.

 Give it a try for yourself!
-I’ve curated a short playlist of songs and sounds that I feel can help you drop into a bit of a deeper state.
+I’ve curated a short playlist of songs and soundscapes that I feel can help you drop into a bit of a deeper state.
 You don’t need to sit and try to quiet your mind for an hour to meditate, 10-15 minutes is the perfect amount.
-Try 5 minutes without any music or sound at first.
+Try five minutes without any music or sound at first.
 After that, put on the playlist and see what differences you notice.